Skyvern-AI/skyvern/README.md

 ## Full Setup (Contributors) - Prerequisites

 ### :warning: :warning: MAKE SURE YOU ARE USING PYTHON 3.11 :warning: :warning:
+:warning: :warning: only well-tested on MacOS :warning: :warning:
 Before you begin, make sure you have the following installed:

 - [Brew (if you're on a Mac)](https://brew.sh/)